ngbsn/generic-builder-java/README.md

 # Description
-Implementation of builder pattern for building complex objects containing nested objects.
+Sample Implementation of builder pattern for building complex objects containing nested objects.

 The GenericObjectBuilder.of() takes in 1 argument - the reference to constructor of the ComplexObject.